TREE MAINTENANCE AND SPECIFICATIONS

 CLEARANCE PRUNING

-Head back or remove limbs to increase clearance from buildings, wires, lights, sidewalks, roads, etc.
+Use reduction cuts or removal cuts to increase clearance from buildings, roofs, lights, sidewalks, roads, and other specified targets.

 Standard clearance specifications: